-The U.S. hopes a strong, independent and prosperous Vietnam will play an increasingly important role in the region, Pompeo said at the meeting.
+The U.S hopes for a strong, independent, and prosperous Vietnam, which plays an increasingly important role in the Indo-Pacific region, the official noted.

-They agreed to increase mutual visits, especially those at high levels, and continue considering trade and investment ties as a driving force for their bilateral relationship.
+The two countries will continue considering trade and investment ties as a driving force for their bilateral relationship, while enhancing education-training ties and people-to-people exchange.